Shape optimization for interface identification in nonlocal models

 \section{Shape derivative of the reduced objective functional}

-In Section \ref{sec:basic_concepts_in_shape_opt} we have depicted the optimization methodology that we follow in this work to numerically solve the constrained shape optimization problem \eqref{def:shape_opt_problem_PER}.
-The missing piece to implement the respective algorithmic realization presented in Subsection \ref{subsec:optimization_algorithm_shape} is the shape derivative of the reduced objective functional, which is used in Line \ref{shape_algo:shape_der} of Algorithm \ref{alg:shape_optimization} and given by
+In Section \ref{sec:basic_concepts_in_shape_opt} we have depicted the optimization methodology, that we follow in this work to numerically solve the constrained shape optimization problem \eqref{def:shape_opt_problem}.
+In order to proof the requirements of the AAM, we need some additional assumptions.\\ \\ \textbf{Assumption (P0):} \begin{itemize} \item For every $t \in [0,T]$, there exist unique solutions $u^t,\advar^t \in V_c(\OuO)$, such that